 Your child is your heart on the outside of your body.
 You want to choose a school which you feel safe sending your child.
-Review their COVID-19 mitigation strategies during the pandemic.
-Look for other things like secure entrances/exits, volunteer and employee background screening, and anti-bullying/harassment programs.
+Look for things like secure entrances/exits, volunteer and employee background screening, and anti-bullying/harassment programs.